PierreParienteDimitrov/homework.02/README.md

+# My Comments

+I recreated the responsive design with a few twists on the design.
+I used the media query so on an 'xs' screen the content takes up the entire screen.
+I also used media query to keep a consistant margin between the cards when they take the 12 columns.

 # homework.02

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.
+I played around with the css properties and classes for the form.
+I did not manage to change the text color of the placeholder, just its opacity.
+I would appreciate some help there, I didn't really find a solution online.
+Other than that, I didn't upload real information.
+I do need to build my UX/UI designer portfolio so this is something that I will do in the next few weeks to months.
+But before spending time on real life design, I want to wait for us to study the flexbox system!

 ## Directions